Kodak S-1 vs Panasonic G7

 It is notable that the G7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The S-1 does not feature such a mic input.

-Both the S-1 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the S-1 and the G7 have been discontinued, but can regularly be found used on ebay.
 The G7 was replaced by the Panasonic G85, while the S-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Panasonic websites.
+Further information on the features and operation of the S-1 and G7 can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Panasonic G7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Kodak S-1 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.